mickey-gs/CSC1028/log/diary.md

 I also managed to show it to my mate doing Software Engineering at Ulster.
 He said he felt like he got a good sense of what the project was trying to do, and that he'd be able to work on it after reading through the article.
 He was briefly concerned that I was trying to get him to do my course work for me, so I had to explain that I was just asking him "Would you be able to work on this?" as a hypothetical.

 I was testing out my npm package by installing it in a test directory.
 I noticed something concerning, however: npm highlights several 'moderate vulnerabilities' in Semantic.
 These all seem to be due to a vulnerability existing in prompt-sync, so I'll probably just uninstall it in the Semantic repository and direct users to install it themselves, as it is the only method command line input supported at this time.

+### Thursday, 3rd March, 2021

+Got some really good feedback from John yesterday during the call.
+He told me that he had never been sure from my diary what stage of the project I was actually at, which briefly induced some panic.
+However, looking back, I do talk a lot about what I want to do next, and what I've done, but often don't mention the things I *haven't* done, either by being advised not to or just prioritising something else.
+I have therefore been very specific in the deliverable about exactly what Semantic supports, and have given several examples from the test suite.
+I've also given several clear goals of what I want to work on next for Semantic.
+This not only helps with communicating exactly where I'm at in regards to workflow, but adds in to something else John talked about- making sure another student would be glad of the format that the deliverable is in.

+I think if I were another student being given this project to work on, I would be happy with the format it's in now, after I made the additions John suggested.
+- I have made the commercial value of my project more clear.
+I have given several examples of libraries that, if ported, would provide a lot of use to the development community.
+I have made how they're useful more obvious as well.
+- I have clearly communicated what features are implemented in Semantic, and why I've tackled them in the order I have: focusing first on implementing a solid foundation that allows for writing functional programs.
+- I have given a list of items that should be worked on next, so that a student being given this project has a clear idea of what they should be working on.
+- I have given an in-depth list of useful resources for development, as well as explaining how my source code works.
+This should make adding additional source code as easy as possible.

+I am now confident that this is a piece of media that would be very useful for another student, as I explain the use, features, goals, and source code for my project in a way that is hopefully not just explanatory, but motivating.
+My hope is that another student would see this and not only understand how to add to my project, but have the motivation to *want* to add to my project.